jblochb/eco_genomics/population_genomics/popgen_notes.md

 The plot that plots all the eigen values from greatest to least is known as a scree-plot.

 Steve lectured on admixture mapping.
 He explained that the researcher chooses a K value which is the number of groups the program will separate the genomic data into.
 One individual can belong to multiple groups.
 This occurs when they have a history of introgression/admixture/hybridization.
 Calculate p, q, and 2pq.
 Iterate until you find the K value that produces the least error.

+### 10/01/2024 - Admixture Analysis

+Today we started with working on the 3 PCA Admixture R script from last class and created an admixture plot using the snmf function within the LEA package and imaging the analysis in a barplot.
+This function uses a .geno file.
+Within the snmf analysis, we used K = 1:10 to test a range of K values to see which might be the most accurate.
+We also set entropy = T to have the model use genomic data to test its strength.
+The K values we chose to investigate more were the ones in "the elbow of the graph."
+This means when the cross-entropy scores just begin to level off on the resulting plot.
+Interestingly, the plot of K values vs cross-entropy scores looks very similar when number of PCs is graphed against Eigen values.
+This is because we can think of our K value in terms of how many PCs we are using to categorize the data.

+We also used the PCAdapt library for the first time.
+We filter out the minor frequency alleles with a frequency of less than or equal to 0.01.
+We also make sure to generate the PCA axes while accounting for LD.
+We also have to organize the SNPs in a data frame so they all have a column with an integer that designates the chromosome it is on.
+For the Manhattan command, all important data must be read as numeric and all NA values must be removed,

+Other small notes

+-   A Tibble is a tidyverse data frame.

+-   You can label myK equal to any K value you are interested in.
+Using this throughout your code will allow you to investigate other K values faster.

+-   dev.off() is required after exporting pdfs or finishing other commands such as par().